Caaz/rimworld-typhon/README.md

         - Requires research.
 Time to actually play Prey myself.
         - This may require this feature to be Royalty dependant!
 (At least, for psytrainers)
         - Probably going to have to play more Prey to unlock the alien abilities.
 Should this be a post-release feature?
-- [ ] Add an event, introducing mimics to an area, using something like a crashed drop pod, that could introduce a single mimic.
+- [x] Add an event, introducing mimics to an area, using something like a crashed drop pod, that could introduce a single mimic.
     - Maybe with a downed pawn to go with it?
+        - Turns out, not required to be interesting.

 ### Phase 2 - Weaver